Cedric Emanuel: Holdings of his work

-Examples of his work are held in the National Gallery of Australia, the State Galleries of New South Wales, a Victoria, Queensland and South Australia, and the Australian National University In New South Wales examples are also held by the Newcastle Art Gallery, the Mitchell Library, a number of local council libraries and in a number of private collections.
+Examples of his work are held in the National Gallery of Australia, the State Galleries of New South Wales, Victoria, Queensland and South Australia, and the Australian National University In New South Wales examples are also held by the Newcastle Art Gallery, the Mitchell Library, a number of local council libraries and in a number of private collections.
+For example, for the centenary of Captain Cook's arrival in Botany Bay Emanuel himself published a limited edition of a collection of relevant black and white drawing in a volume Historic Sydney 1970; the 930/1000 copy is held in the State Library of NSW.

 Personal life

-Cedric Emanuel married Bella "Billie" Oppenheim in 1938 and they had two children, Janese and David Morris.
+Cedric Emanuel married Bella "Billie" Oppenheim in 1938 and they had two children, Janese and rugby international David.

 He died in Sydney on 1 March 1995.